"Semana Santa (Easter) in the Copper Canyon"

 Your final destination today is Guadalupe Coronado, home to an old Catholic mission church, and the site of some of the most authentic Semana Santa celebrations in the Sierra.
 Painted devils rage against the forces of good in an all night spectacle of sight and sound.
 Unforgettable!

-ON @ Camping with cots Meals included: BLD
+ON @ Camping - Meals included: BLD

 The ceremonies conclude today with ceremonial wresting, the burning of the Judas effigy and the cleansing of the devils (symbolizing the victory of good over evil).